JetBrains/teamcity-documentation/topics/git.md

 <td>

-Whether TeamCity should run `git gc` during the server cleanup (native git is used)
+Whether TeamCity should run `git gc` during the server clean-up (native git is used)

 </td></tr><tr>